kexinF/kexinf.github.io/_pages/teaching.md

 	- CSCE 433/627 (formal languages and automata / theory of computability), Instructor: [Dr. Jennifer Welch](https://jenniferlwelch.net/)

 	  class size: 32.
 Average student rating: 3.67/5

-Texas A&M teaching assistant student rating criterion：
+Texas A&M teaching assistant student rating criterion:
 5: Deserves an award in this area; excellent
 4: Very Good
 3: Good
 2: Does not perform well in this area
 1: Has serious deficiencies in this area which are detrimental to students